forsythfuture/indicators/functions/acs/README.md

 - se: a string that is the column name of the column containing the standard error
 - var_names: (optional) a character vector of variables that can be combined to created distinct names for each row and column

+`var_names` is optional.
+It aids in interpreting the matrix by assigning names to the rows and columns.
+This way, users can more easily trace a specific z-score to which two values created the score.

 *Example*
 ```{r}
 zscore <- ff_acs_zscore(data_frame = acs_df,